A strictly decreasing invariant for resolution of singularities in dimension two: Hironaka's characteristic polyhedron

 Then the number $ \delta ( {\ideal}; u ) \in \ ] 1,\infty] $ is an invariant of the singularity $ R / {\ideal} $, i.e., the only datum of $ R / {\ideal} $ is enough to compute $ \delta ( \ideal; u ) $.
 The same is true for the quasi-homogeneous ring $ gr_\delta ( R ) / In_\delta ( \ideal )$ when $\Delta ( {\ideal}, u )\not= \emptyset$, $ \delta := \delta ( {\ideal}; u ) $.
 In particular, these notions are independent of the embedding. \end{Thm}

 \begin{Obs} The invariance of $ \delta := \delta ( {\ideal};u ) $ can be shown by using Hironaka's trick: add a variable $T$ and define $\delta$ with the only datum ${(R/J)}[T]$.
 This shows that $\delta$ may be defined by ${R/J}$ only, i.e., $\delta$ does not depend on the embedding.
-This is made by the first author \cite{CosRevista}.
-Unfortunately, this paper is written in the case over a field of characteristic zero; though this hypothesis is unnecessary.
-In fact, the characteristic zero assumption implies the good behavior of the ``distinguished data'' under permissible blowing ups and prevents to make a Hironaka's preparation after each blowing~up.
+This \rot{argument is carried out} by the first author \rot{in} \cite{CosRevista}.
+Unfortunately, \cite{CosRevista} is written in the case over a field of characteristic zero; though this hypothesis is unnecessary.
+In fact, the characteristic zero assumption implies the good behavior of the ``distinguished data'' under permissible blowing ups and \rot{avoids the process of} Hironaka's preparation after each blowing~up.
 This is mainly used in the proof of \cite{CosRevista}~Lemma~B.2.7.

 In the general case, without any assumption on $ \dim(R/I)$, Proposition~\ref{Prop:originblowup} is enough for the proof of the invariance of $ \delta $ to go through (after eventually replacing $R$ by its completion).
 Indeed, in the process described in \cite{CosRevista}, all the points considered after some permissible blowing ups are at the origin of a chart.
-By Proposition \ref{Cor:blowuppolyvide}, the assumption $ \dim(R/I)\leq 2$ implies that we can find a standard basis $(f_1,\dots,f_m)$ of $I$ and $(y)$ a sequence of parameters in ${R}$ such that $(f,y)$ is well-prepared: $\Delta(f;u;y) =\Delta(I;u)$.
+By Proposition \ref{Cor:blowuppolyvide}, the assumption $ \dim(R/I)\leq 2$ implies that we can find a standard basis $(f_1,\dots,f_m)$ of $I$ and $(y)$ a sequence of parameters in ${R}$ such that $(f,\rot{u},y)$ is well-prepared: $\Delta(f;u;y) =\Delta(I;u)$.
 That is all we need to make the computations of \cite{CosRevista}. \end{Obs}

 \begin{proof}[Proof of Theorem \ref{Thm:alphabetainvariant_1_deltaonly}] Let us recall Hironaka's trick and the main arguments of \cite{CosRevista}.
 We introduce a new variable, say $ T $, and set $ \cZ_0 := \Spec ((R/I)[T]) $.
 Let $ L_0 $ be the line of ideal $M_{R/I}\cdot (R/I)[T]\subset (R/I)[T]$.
 First, we blow up the closed point $ z_0 \in \cZ_0 $ corresponding to the maximal ideal $ M_{R/I} + \langle T \rangle $.
 Let $ \cZ_1 $ be the affine $ T $-chart of the blow-up and $ z_1 \in \cZ_1 $ its origin.
 We observe that $ z_1 $ is the unique closed point given by the intersection of the strict transform of the line $ L_0 $ and the exceptional divisor of the last blowing up.
 Note that $ z_1 $ is very near to $ z_0 $.